Cup and handle is a bullish continuation pattern. These basic rules to analyze cup and handle chart pattern can help you to know its viability.

 (1) Larger & Older The Prior Trend, Lower The Potential For Large Breakout After Pattern Completion

-It is one of the most significant rules to analyze cup and handle pattern.
+It is one of the most significant rules to analyze cup and handle chart pattern.
 Cup with handle is a dynamic chart pattern that needs to be analyzed from wide range of aspects.

 First, it’s important that there is a prevailing upward trend before its formation.
 Ideally, a cup with handle pattern should always be formed between 1/3rd and 2/3rd of the previous uptrend.